Experience economy: Stages of marketing a good or service

 Proceeding to the next stage more or less requires giving away products at the more commodified level.
 For instance, to charge for a service such as new car warranties, one must be prepared to give away new cars to replace "lemons".
-And to charge for transformations, one must be prepared to risk not being paid for the time one spends working with customers who don't "transform".
+And to charge for transformations, one must be prepared to risk not being paid for the time one spends working with customers who do not "transform".

 Pine and Gilmore draw on Walt Disney, AOL, Nordstrom, Starbucks, Saturn, Kanye West, IBM and many others as examples.

 Criticisms

 Pine and Gilmore's thesis has been criticized as an example of an overhyped business philosophy that emerged from the dot-com bubble during a period in which a rising U.S. economy was tolerant of high prices and inflated claims and imposed no limitations of supply or investment.
 Detractors contrast it with other service-economy theses, such as that laid out in Natural Capitalism, which places a clear focus on making measurably better use of scarce resources, usually considered to be the basis of economics.
 They claim that service management should stress efficiency over effectiveness.